reactwg/react-native-releases/README.md

 # React Native Releases

-This repository is dedicated to coordinating React Native releases; if you want to learn more about _how_ a release is worked on, please refer to the [releases documentation](https://reactnative.dev/contributing/release-roles-responsibilities).
+This repository is dedicated to coordinating React Native releases; if you want to learn more about _how_ a release is worked on, please refer to our documentation.

 ## Releases Support Policy